yoshid8s/ca-manager-extended-unofficial/README.md

 - Select the target content in CA Manager.
 - Save and CAS will be automatically generated.

+### Important after installation / update

+After installing or updating the plugin, please re-save the WordPress permalink settings once.

+WordPress Admin:

+`Settings → Permalinks → Save Changes`

+This is required to correctly register routes such as:

+* `/op-share/{hash}`

+If permalinks are not refreshed, OP Block Share pages may return `404 Not Found`.

 ### Notes

 Images containing srcset must match the actual browser DOM.